datacamp/courses-introduction-to-version-control-with-git/chapter4.md

 --- type:BulletConsoleExercise key:51c4cb1dc0
 ## How can I create a branch?

+You might expect that you would use `git branch` to create a branch, and indeed this is possible.
+However, the most common thing you want to do is to create a branch then switch to that branch.

-The easiest way to create a new branch is to run `git checkout -b branch-name`, which creates the branch and switches you to it.
+In the previous exercise, you used `git checkout branch-name` to switch to a branch.
+To create a branch then switch to it in one step, you add a `-b` flag, calling `git checkout -b branch-name`,

 The contents of the new branch are initially identical to the contents of the original.
 Once you start making changes, they only affect the new branch.